 As an employer, North West Regional College has provided hundreds of jobs across its teaching, support and technical areas.
 As a supporter of the local economy, it has nurtured local enterprise through expert training and skills development.
 And, as a community partner, it has crossed the divide to offer an integrated civic resource for the benefit of the entire region.
 Now, NWRC is delivering an invigorated brand of education and training aimed at attracting new learners, while advancing the growth and prosperity of the local economy.

-The College has main campuses in Derry-Londonderry, Limavady and Strabane, and supports over 20,000 student enrolments each year.
+The College has main campuses in Derry-Londonderry, Limavady and Strabane, and supports over 10,000 student enrolments each year.
 Learners attend from all parts of Northern Ireland and the Republic of Ireland, undertaking full-time or part-time study programmes in a range of vocational or non-vocational areas.
 It has 4 academic departments, each catering for school leavers, mature students, professionals, community organisations, and the unemployed.
-These are: Science and Technology; Training and Skills; Health & Sport; and Business, Hospitality, Tourism and Performing Arts.
+These are: Science, Technology and Creative Arts; Training and Skills; Health & Sport; and Business, Hospitality, Tourism and Performing Arts.
 Many courses at the College are developed in conjunction with local employers and are designed to give the students a feel for future employment, and to enhance practical competence in their chosen vocation.

 Vocational routes on offer include full-time Level 2, 3 and HND choices which blend modern classroom delivery with real-life work-based challenges.
 For those wishing to progress to university, an extensive selection of Higher Education programmes provide direct access into degree programmes throughout the UK.
 The NWRC part-time portfolio includes hundreds of courses in areas such as Essential Skills, hobby & recreation, return to study, and professional development, as well as the traditional part-time vocational courses.